 Nominating items for the Flora and Fauna Guarantee List (FFG Act List)

-Any person or organisation can nominate an item to the Scientific Advisory Committee (SAC) for addition to or deletion from the FFG Act Threatened List or the Processes List.
+Any person or organisation can nominate an item to the Scientific Advisory Committee (SAC) for addition to or deletion from the Flora and Fauna Guarantee Act 1988 (FFG Act) Threatened List or the Processes List.

 You may also nominate an already listed taxon for reassessment.
-You may wish to do this if you consider and can provide evidence that the taxon is eligible to be listed in a higher category of threat, or that it is no longer eligible to be in a higher category of threat but is eligible in a lower category of threat.
-For example, upon a reassessment a taxon could move from the endangered to the critically endangered category or vice versa.
+You may wish to do this if you can provide evidence that the taxon is eligible to be listed in a higher or lower category of threat.
+For example, upon reassessment a taxon could move from the endangered to the critically endangered category or vice versa.

 Nomination and listing process

-Any person or organisation, including the SAC, can make a nomination for a species to be listed or removed from the list under the Flora and Fauna Guarantee Act 1988 (FFG Act).
+Any person or organisation (including the SAC) can make a nomination under the FFG Act.
 The SAC oversees an assessment of all nominations and amendments.
-A preliminary recommendation is then published for public comments for 30 days.
+A preliminary recommendation is then published and open for public comment for 30 days.
 After this, the SAC makes a final recommendation to the Minister for Environment and the Minister for Agriculture.
-The Ministers will then make and publicise a decision.
+The Ministers will then make and publicise a Notice of Decision.

 Before you nominate

-It’s recommended that you check that your item for nomination hasn’t already been listed by looking at the currently listed taxa, community and threatening processes and the EPBC list of listed taxa.
+It’s recommended you check that the item you wish to nominate hasn’t already been listed by looking at the currently listed taxa, community and threatening processes and the EPBC list of listed taxa.

-Please use the following nomination template and guidance document to nominate a taxon.
-If you require assistance please contact the SAC secretariat.
+Please use the following template and guidance document to nominate a taxon:

 sac.secretariat@delwp.vic.gov.au